This post may contain affiliate links. Please read our disclosure policy.

 - Place all the other ingredients by your counter top near the stove.
 Have a platter and 3 or 4 dinner plates (one per person) nearby

 - Heat a large work over high heat.
 Pour in 1 1/2 Tbsp of the oil and swirl to coat the wok.
-When very hot, toss in approximately half the noodles and stir-fry gently for about 2 minutes, pressing them against the hot pan, then turn out onto the platter and repeat with the remaining noodles, using only 1 Tbsp oil.
+When very hot, toss in approximately half the noodles and let them cook for about 2 minutes, pressing them against the hot pan, then turn out onto the platter and repeat with the remaining noodles, using only 1 Tbsp oil.
 Divide the noodles among the four dinner plates

-- Use your spatula or a ladle to distribute the meat, greens, and gravy over the noodles.
-Grind pepper over generously and serve hot, with a bowl or cruet of the chile-vinegar sauce
+- Use your spatula or a ladle to spoon the gravy over the noodles.
+Grind pepper over generously and serve hot with prik nam som

 This is such an awesome one-dish meal.
 I can see why this is their favorite dish.
 I encourage you to give it a try.